raspberrypi/documentation/usage/scratch/gpio/README.md

   For example `servo15%0` to position a servo in the centre of its range.
 - `servo stop` to turn off the servo driver.

-In the 'Servos and Motors/gpio-servoDemo' script, you can see how to move a servo or connect it to a variable like the position of a sprite.
-You will need to wire your servo like this
+In the **Servos and Motors/gpio-servoDemo** script, you can see how to move a servo or connect it to a variable like the position of a sprite.
+You will need to wire your servo up like this:

 ![gpio servo wiring layout](images/gpio-servoDemo.png)